 Chrome

-Chrome is still my primary desktop browser, but that might be changing.
+Chrome is still my primary desktop browser.
 The desktop version has thousands of extensions, apps, plugins, and themes.
 These extend a basic browser in many useful ways.
 Add in an excellent set of developer tools, plus the ability to use several different user profiles simultaneously, and it’s a great tool.
+And it’s the basis for an entire operating system: chrome OS.

 Chrome Mobile: not so good

 The features that make Chrome such a worthwhile desktop browser are unfortunately not present in its mobile form on Android devices.
-There are no plugins available, nor any planned.
-Blocking ads is built in, but half baked.
+There are no plugins available, nor is support for them planned.
+Blocking ads is built in, but half-baked.
 Any other cool plugins?
 Not there.
 Page rendering and speed is OK, but Firefox definitely wins that contest.

 Despite its shortcomings, I heartily encourage everyone to check out both Chrome and Firefox instead of the built-in browsers on Windows (Internet Explorer) and MacOS (Safari).